arkaan27/Autonomous_car_detection/README.md

 # Summary

-This NN uses "You Only Look Once" (YOLO) algorithm with displaying bounding boxes.
+This NN aims to target object detection by using "You Only Look Once" (YOLO) algorithm with displaying bounding boxes.
 It displays box by using non-max supression to output only 1 bounding box per object.
+Particularly, it is used in autonomous driving to allow predicatable changes.

 # Neural Network Architecture